 Mastering the art of smoking a brisket can be a challenge.
 I hear many stories of people trying to smoke a brisket and end up with tough and dry meat.
 Personally, I had to go through a few failures first before I mastered the right methods to ensure that I always end up with a perfectly cooked, juicy brisket .
 You can too learn how to smoke a brisket using this guide.
 In this article, we will teach how to select the brisket, prepare it, and smoke the brisket to perfection.

 How do you smoke the perfect brisket?
-Here are the steps to smoking a brisket
+Here are the steps

 While smoking your brisket, you need to monitor the smoker’s temperature, control the fire, and ensure the brisket is placed correctly in your smoker to avoid burning or drying the meat.

 Lastly, you also need to control and manage the moisture inside your smoker to ensure the brisket remains juicy and tender.

 Step 1: The Intro Choosing A Good Brisket Cut, Grab a Beer, We go Deep!

 Many pitmasters and experienced backyard warriors prefer to buy Wagyu brisket.
 However, if this is your first time smoking a brisket, save the good stuff for later and practice with briskets from your local grocery store.

 When choosing your beef brisket, you need to consider the “grade” of meat.
 Many pitmasters prefer cooking a whole brisket or a packer brisket, which means you get the entire cut from the flat side to the point.
 The choice is clear.
 When you purchase a whole brisket, you get to control the trimming process and what the cut of meat will look like before placing it in your smoker.